The trouble with work is sometimes the trouble with working out — when they’re not any fun.

-“It’s a willingness to know yourself from the inside out and love what you find,” said Jessica Matthews, who won fitness trainer of the year at IDEA World.
+“It’s a willingness to know yourself from the inside out and love what you find,” said Jessica Matthews, who won a fitness trainers of the year award at IDEA World.

 All this enthusiasm had me fired up.
 So I kept asking people to let me record clips.

 Here is David Weck, creator of the Bosu ball, a piece of balancing exercise equipment found in gyms everywhere.

 New Jersey police officer and part-time trainer Russell Flynn brought fitness and wellness challenges to his fellow ultra-competitive officers and found making everything a game sparked their interest.

 Shebah Carfagna of Miami volunteers with Special Olympics, where her son participates.
 She wants to make sure everyone gets in on the fun, including those with special needs.

 I met her after the Soul Train class in the video at the top of this post.
 It was led by LA trainer Tahneetra Crosby, who makes her workouts upbeat because she knows most people typically haven’t enjoyed their past experiences with exercise.

 I plan to write more here about workplace communications about wellness and fitness — and about exercise, nutrition and well-being.
 Let me know your experiences and thoughts with an email: email@example.com.